Home > Statement on Risk Management and Internal Control

 The Board is committed to maintain a sound risk management and internal control framework to safeguard the stockholders’ investment as well as the Group’s assets.
 The Board’s Statement on Risk Management and Internal Control (“Statement”) outlines the nature and scope of the Group’s risk management and internal control during the year.
 The Statement also takes into consideration the Statement on Risk Management and Internal Control: Guidelines for Directors of Listed Issuers, a publication issued by Bursa Malaysia Securities Berhad (“Bursa Securities”) on the issuance of a statement about the state of risk management and internal control pursuant to Paragraph 15.26(b) of the Listing Requirements of Bursa Securities.

-The Board affirms its overall responsibility for adequacy and effectiveness of the Group’s system of risk management and internal control (the “system”).
-This includes reviewing the adequacy and integrity of financial, operational and compliance controls and risk management procedures.
-In view of the limitations inherent in any system of risk management and internal control, the Board ensures that the risk management and internal control framework is designed to manage the Group’s key areas of risk within an acceptable risk profile, rather than to eliminate the risk of non-adherence to achieve the Group’s business and corporate objectives.
-The Board continually reviews the framework in ensuring that the risk management and internal control framework provides a reasonable but not absolute assurance against the occurrence of any material misstatement of management and financial information and records, financial losses or fraud.
+The Board affirms its overall responsibility for the Group’s system of risk management and internal control.
+This includes reviewing the adequacy and integrity of the system’s financial, operational, regulatory compliance and risk management procedures.
+In view of the inherent limitations in any system, the Board ensures that the risk management and internal control framework is designed to manage the Group’s key risk areas within an acceptable risk profile, rather than to eliminate the risk of non-adherence to achieve the Group’s business and corporate objectives.
+The Board continually reviews the framework to ensure that the risk management and internal control framework provides a reasonable but not absolute assurance against the occurrence of any material misstatement of management and financial information and records, financial losses or fraud.

 The Audit Committee and Risk Management Committee are to assist the Board to oversee the management of all identified material risks including review of the adequacy and effectiveness of the Group’s risk management and internal control system to ensure that appropriate measures are carried out by Management to obtain the level of assurance required by the Board.
 For the purpose of this Statement, the associated companies in the Group are excluded which the Group does not have control.

-The Board has, through its Risk Management Committee (“RMC”), established a risk management and internal control framework that was implemented throughout the Group, which is firmly embedded in the Group’s key processes.
-Management is overall responsible for ensuring that the day-to-day management of the Group’s activities is consistent with the risk strategy, including the risk appetite and policies approved by the Board.
-The key responsibilities of the Management in respect of risk management is to identify, evaluate, monitor and report of risks and internal control as well as provide assurance to the Board that it has done so in accordance with the policies adopted by the Board.
-Further assurance is provided by the Internal Audit function, which operates across the Group.
+The Board has, through its Risk Management Committee (“RMC”), established a Group risk management framework which is firmly embedded in all key processes.
+Management has the overall responsibility for ensuring that the day-to-day management of the Group’s activities is consistent with its risk strategy, risk appetite and policies approved by the Board.
+In addition, key responsibilities of the Management are to identify, evaluate, monitor and report the risks and internal control as well as provide assurance to the Board that it has done so in accordance with the adopted framework.

-The Board believes that the following key elements of the Group’s risk management framework are integral to maintaining a sound risk management and internal control system:
+The Board believes that the following features of the Group’s risk management and internal control framework are integral to maintaining a sound system:-

-- establishment of the Risk Management Committee with the responsibility of identifying and communicating to the Board the key risks (present and potential) faced by the Group, their changes and management action plans to manage the risks;
+- establishment of a RMC with the responsibility of identifying key risks and communicating to the Board the present and potential risks, risk changes and mitigation plans;

-- identification of principal risks (present and potential) faced by operating units in the Group and Management’s deployment of internal controls to mitigate or manage these risks;
+- identification of key risk indicators to monitor the risk and Management’s deployment of internal controls to manage these risks; and

-- articulation of the Group’s risk appetite and parameters (qualitative and quantitative) for the Group and individual business units so as to gauge acceptability of risk exposure; and
+- articulation of the Group’s risk appetite and parameters (qualitative and quantitative) for the Group and individual business units so as to gauge acceptability of risk exposure.

 SUMMARY OF RISK MANAGEMENT ACTIVITIES DURING THE FINANCIAL YEAR